alexrhowe/APOLLO/README.txt

 8. MOLECULAR CROSS SECTION TABLE FORMAT

-The molecular cross section files created by MakeHaze consist of a grid of 630 x 21205 entries.
-The columns of the table correspond to a grid 18 pressure points by 35 temperature points.
-The pressure points are logarithmically spaced from 300 bar to 1 microbar, and the temperature points are logarithmically spaced from 75 K to 3500 K, which may be extrapolated up to 4000 K.
+The molecular cross section files created by MakeHaze consist of a header row followed by a grid of cross sections.
+The header row contains 10 fields:

-Two sets of tables are currently packaged with APOLLO: one covering the range of 0.6-5.0 microns and one covering the range of 5-28 microns.
-The columns of the table correspond to wavelength, spaced logarithmically.
-As packaged, the tables have a resolution of R = 10000*ln(10) = 4,343.
-However, the code is currently set up to use only one set of tables at a time.
+1. Number of pressure points.
+Packaged as 18.
+2. Log-minimum pressure in mbar.
+Packaged as -3.0.
+3. Log-maximum pressure in mbar.
+Packaged as +5.5.
+4. Number of temperature points.
+Packaged as 36.
+5. Log-minimum temperature.
+Packaged as 1.875061 (75 K).
+6. Log-maximum temperature.
+Packaged as 3.599199 (4000 K).
+7. Number of wavelength points.
+8. Minimum wavelength in microns.
+9. Maximum wavelength in microns.
+10. Spectral resolution.

+Each row of the grid corresponds to a single wavelength.
+Within each row, cross sections are arranged from lowest to highest pressure as the major axis and lowest to highest temperature as the minor axis.
-Note that APOLLO uses the boundary values of the cross section tables if the temperature or pressure values go outside the table.
+NOTE: APOLLO uses the boundary values of the cross section tables if the temperature or pressure values go outside the table.

 9. HAZE TABLE FORMAT